sjq1412/fullstackopen2023/README.md

 - Using relational databases with Sequelize - [ ]
 - Join tables and queries - [ ]
 - Migrations, many-to-many relationships - [ ]

-test